 - To reveal any information sought to be concealed by the person threatened.

-- To testify or provide information or withhold testimony or information with respect to another’s legal claim or defense.
+- To testify or provide information or withhold testimony or information with respect to an individual’s legal claim or defense.

-- To do any other act with is intended to harm substantially the person threatened or another with respect to his or her health, safety, business, financial condition, or personal relationships.
+- To do any other act which is intended to cause substantial harm to the person threatened or another with respect to his or her health, safety, business, financial condition, or personal relationships.

-All of these various above listed threats could easily find themselves in the contents of a civil demand letter; and when coupled with a settlement demand, these could easily find their way into crossing the line into extortion.
-A settlement demand can easily be found to be a “pecuniary benefit” (i.e. “any gain or advantage in the form of money, property, commercial interest, or anything else the primary significance of which is economic gain.”), but coupled with improper threats can become something much different.
+All of the above-listed threats could be unintentionally included in a civil demand letter; and when coupled with a settlement demand, an attorney could easily cross the line into extortion.
+A settlement demand can be found to be a “pecuniary benefit” (i.e. “any gain or advantage in the form of money, property, commercial interest, or anything else the primary significance of which is economic gain.”), but coupled with improper threats, it can become something much different.

-In zealously advocating for clients, attorneys are also expected to avoid bringing or defending frivolous claims and defenses.
-See.
-RPC 3.1.
-Although an “advocate has a duty to use legal procedure for the fullest benefit of the client’s cause, [they also have] a duty not to abuse legal procedure.”
-(Comment 1 to RPC 3.1.)
-It is considered professional misconduct for an attorney to “commit a criminal act that reflects adversely on the lawyer’s honesty, trustworthiness or fitness as a lawyer in other respects” RPC 8.4 (d), and “engage in conduct involving dishonesty, fraud, deceit, or misrepresentation.”
-RPC 4.8 (e).
-It could be found to be misconduct for an attorney to violate relevant Washington criminal statutes in the pursuit of a client’s claim (such as Extortion as noted above).
-But even short of violating criminal law, our adversarial system there is an expectation of fairness to the opposing party and general guidelines for that conduct.
-See.
-RCP 3.4.
-Attorneys are also expected to respect the rights of third persons, avoiding “means that have not substantial purpose other than to embarrass, delay, or burden a third person, or use methods of obtaining evidence that violate [their] legal rights…” RPC 4.4.
-As a result, an attorney should take reasonable care to in preparing demand letters and other settlement communications.
-As much as clients often relish strongly worded demand letters that castigate and embarrass the opposing party (or their attorney); the lawyer should take a longer view than just the dispute at hand.
+While advocating for clients, attorneys are still expected to avoid bringing or defending frivolous claims and defenses (See.
+RPC 3.1: Although an “advocate has a duty to use legal procedure for the fullest benefit of the client’s cause, [they also have] a duty not to abuse legal procedure”).
+It is considered professional misconduct for an attorney to “commit a criminal act that reflects adversely on the lawyer’s honesty, trustworthiness or fitness as a lawyer in other respects” (RPC 8.4 (d)), and “engage in conduct involving dishonesty, fraud, deceit, or misrepresentation” (RPC 4.8 (e)).
+It could be misconduct, for an attorney to violate relevant Washington criminal statutes in the pursuit of a client’s claim (including Extortion).
+However, short of violating criminal law, our adversarial system requires an expectation of fairness to the opposing party and general guidelines for conduct (See.
+RCP 3.4).
+Attorneys are also expected to respect the rights of third persons, avoiding “means that have not substantial purpose other than to embarrass, delay, or burden a third person, or use methods of obtaining evidence that violate [their] legal rights…” (RPC 4.4).
+As a result, an attorney should take reasonable care in preparing demand letters and other settlement communications.
+As much as clients often relish strongly-worded demand letters that castigate and embarrass the opposing party (or their attorney), the lawyer should approach negotiations with a critical mind, focusing beyond the dispute at hand.

 Finally, there is the issue of effectiveness.
-Being zealous also requires an eye toward effectiveness, of seeking the best outcome for the client; and a well written demand letter (or response) can often bring a matter to an acceptable conclusion without litigation.
-This is one of the valuable and proper purposes of a pre-litigation demand letter.
-It is common for me to advise clients to only make demands; and communicate consequences that they are ready, able, and willing to carry out if the demand is not complied with.
-It is very easy in the heat of a conflict to make what are effectively empty threats; the downside being that once a stated threat is not followed through on, the advocate’s negotiating leverage and effectiveness diminishes rapidly.
-There are appropriate times to bluff, but those times are present far less often than many rely on them.
-Integrity and trustworthiness of an advocate, even among adversaries (maybe even more so among adversaries), is a powerful negotiation tool.
-When an attorney crosses a legal or professional line in advocating for and representing their client, there is a real danger that this will create an opportunity for the opposing party to “flip the script” on the that attorney and derail their negotiations, because the attorney is forced to respond to the problem that they have themselves created.
+Being zealous also requires an eye toward effectiveness – of seeking the best outcome for the client.
+A well-written demand letter (or response) can often effectively bring a matter to an acceptable conclusion without litigation, which is one of the valuable and proper purposes of a pre-litigation demand letter.
+It is common for me to advise clients to only make demands, and communicate consequences that they are ready, able, and willing to carry out if the demand is not complied with.
+It is very easy in the heat of a conflict to make (what are effectively) empty threats.
+The downside of this is that, once a stated threat is not followed through on, the advocate’s negotiating leverage and effectiveness diminishes significantly.
+There are appropriate times to bluff, but those times are less-often present than many rely on them.
+Integrity and trustworthiness of an advocate, even among adversaries (perhaps even more so among adversaries), is a powerful negotiation tool.
+When an attorney crosses a legal or professional line in advocating for and representing their client, there is a real danger that this will create an opportunity for the opposing party to “flip the script” on the that attorney and derail their negotiations, forcing the attorney to respond to the problem they themselves have created.
 This is clearly what happened in the Michael Avenatti case with regard to Nike, where Nike turned Mr. Avenatti’s threats against them into a case against him.
-Their response was clear “Nike will not be extorted” [Cite].
-Although this case illustrates the issue of settlement demands in civil cases going too far on a national level; the principles and issues presented in this case appear in everyday lawyering.
-Over-aggressive lawyering is not zealous advocacy for a client.
+Their response was clear: “Nike will not be extorted.”
+Although this case illustrates the issue of settlement demands in civil cases going too far on a national level, the principles and issues presented in this case appear in everyday lawyering.
+The lesson here is evident: Over-aggressive lawyering is not zealous advocacy for a client.

 DISCLAIMER: This blog post (document) and discussions contained herein, as well as any data and information provided are for informational purposes only.
 It is not legal advice nor should it be relied on as legal advice.
 To the extent that this document may contain suggested provisions, they will require modification to suit a particular transaction, jurisdiction, or situation.
 The law is a rapidly changing subject, no representation is made that everything posted on this site will be accurate, up to date, or a complete analysis of legal issues.
 Please consult with an attorney with the appropriate level of experience if you have any questions.
 Review or use of the document and any discussions does not create an attorney-client relationship with the author or Possinger Law Group, PLLC.
 No attorney-client or confidential relationship is or should be believed to be formed by the use of this site.
 The opinions expressed here represent those of Jeffrey Possinger and not those of Possinger Law Group, PLLC or its clients.
 Similarly, the opinions expressed by those providing comments are theirs alone, and do not reflect the opinions of Jeffrey Possinger, Possinger Law Group, PLLC, or its clients.